mikeqfu/pydriosm/docs/source/quick-start.rst

 .. note::

     The data retrieved from a PostgreSQL database may not be in the same order as it is in the database (see the test code below).
 However, they contain exactly the same information.
-We may sort the data by ``id`` (or ``osm_id``) to make a comparison.
+You may sort the data by ``id`` (or ``osm_id``) to make a comparison.

 .. code-block:: python